Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

-\begin{enumerate} \item project a long-wavelength filter (cosmetically F444W is often best, but F356W works similarly well) stacked mosaic to match the world coordinate system (WCS) of a target short-wavelength filter frame that has wisps to be removed; \item calculate the most extreme plausible blue colour ($B_{lim}$) that you might expect between the short and long filters (this could be computed theoretically from e.g.\ the spectrum of O stars, or estimated dynamically from the images being processed); \item for pixels bluer than this limit create a map of the flux differences (this is the initial wisp template, $WT$); \item smooth the $WT$ with some kernel that is smaller than the highest frequency wisp, but large enough to overcome Poisson photon noise in the map; \item set to zero pixels in the $WT$ that are above some threshold (this avoids bright pixels around stars being flagged as wisp features purely due to wavelength-dependent differences in point spread functions (PSFs)); \item subtract the final $WT$ map from the target frame to be corrected. \end{enumerate}
+{ \begin{enumerate}[start=0] \item identify a target short-wavelength filter image that has wisps that needs to be removed ($S_{\text{in}}$); B) identify a long-wavelength filter (cosmetically F444W is often best, but F356W works similarly well) stacked mosaic covering a similar region of sky ($L_{\text{in}}$); \item project $L_{\text{in}}$ to match the world coordinate system (WCS) of $S_{\text{in}}$, this projected image will be $L_{\text{warp}}$; \item calculate the most extreme plausible blue colour ($B_{\text{lim}}$) that the user might expect between the short and long filters (this could be computed theoretically from e.g.\ the spectrum of OB stars, or estimated dynamically from the images being processed, see below); \item create a map of the flux differences between the long and short filter frames -- this is the initial wisp template $WT$, where $WT = S_{\text{in}} - (L_{\text{warp}} \times B_{\text{lim}})$; \item mask pixels (i.e.\ set to NA or NaN) in $WT$ that are above some `clip' threshold (this avoids bright pixels around stars being flagged as wisp features purely due to wavelength-dependent differences in point spread functions): $WT[WT > \text{clip}] = \text{NA}$; \item smooth $WT$ with a kernel that is smaller than the highest frequency wisp, but large enough to overcome Poisson photon noise in the map; \item set negative valued pixels in $WT$ to a masked value (e.g. NA or NaN): $WT[WT < 0] = \text{NA}$; \item smooth $WT$ with a low frequency kernel to make $WT_{\text{lo}}$; \item replace masked values and lower valued pixels in $WT$ with the corresponding $WT_{\text{lo}}$ pixels: $WT[\text{NA} \mid WT < WT_{\text{lo}}] = WT_{\text{lo}}[\text{NA} \mid WT < WT_{\text{lo}}]$; \item subtract the final $WT$ map from the target frame to be corrected: $S_{\text{out}} = S_{\text{in}} - WT$. \end{enumerate} }

-We find that dynamically calculating the bluest plausible colours ($B_{lim}$) based on image statistics works well in practice, and lends the technique greater flexibility when using different combinations of short- and long-wavelength filters.
+Regarding step 2 above, we found that dynamically calculating the bluest plausible colours ($B_{\text{lim}}$) based on image statistics works well in practice, and lends the technique greater flexibility when using different combinations of short- and long-wavelength filters.
 There are a number of ways to achieve this reasonably, but our preferred strategy is: